Information on visa procedure for non-EU students

-- a 90-day visa for the purpose of study (long-term one)
+- a 90-day visa for the purpose of study (a long-term one)

-- long-term residence permit for the purpose of study
+- a long-term residence permit for the purpose of study

-- long-term visa for "other" purposes (other educational activities – only in justified cases, with the options listed under 1) and 2) being used most often)
+- a long-term visa for "other" purposes (other educational activities – only in justified cases.
+Options listed under 1. and 2. are the most often used)

 However, if the applicant's type of study does not fall into any of the categories stipulated by said Section 64, such as the study of a non-accredited university course, the applicant may only apply for a long-term visa (other purposes).

 Study as defined by Section 64 of Act no. 326/1999 Coll. concerning the stay of foreign nationals in the Czech Republic Territory (hereinafter the Territory)